-Since 1982, the Construction Management Association of America (CMAA) has taken a leadership role in regards to critical issues impacting the construction and program management industry, including the setting of ethical standards of practice for the Professional Construction Manager.
+Since its founding, the Construction Management Association of America (CMAA) has taken a leadership role in regards to critical issues impacting the construction and program management industry, including the setting of ethical standards of practice for the Professional Construction Manager.

 As a professional engaged in the business of providing professional services to help customers plan, design, implement, manage, and construct projects, and as a member of CMAA, I recognize and agree to conduct myself in accordance with the following: